memory-consolidation/academic-kickstart/content/authors/sfb-robertaevangelista/_index.md

 # - Visitors
 ---

-Computational Neuroscience PhD student @ Sprekeler Lab
+Former PhD student in projects A01